Knowledge Hub

 Haiti

-a) Severely compromising mobility through insecurity, roadblocks, and taxation, handicapping the flow of goods and capital;
+a) Severely compromising mobility due to insecurity, roadblocks, and taxation, handicapping the flow of goods and capital;

-b) Broadly impacting women that play a vital role in the food system, especially Madan Saras, but also others, leading to less food availability and market activity; and,
+b) Negatively impacting women who play a vital role in the food system, especially Madan Saras, but also others, leading to less food availability and market activity; and,

 Somalia

-In Somalia, conflict has a profoundly negative effect on the food system through
+In Somalia, conflict has a profoundly negative effect on the food system by:

 a) Crippling illegal taxation and territorial control by armed actors;

-b) Exploiting a lack of systematic supports to the local food system from the public and private sector;
+b) Exploiting the lack of systematic supports to the local food system from the public and private sector;

 c) Magnifying the destructive forces of climate change; and